yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 more important than being able to compute the value.
 Here are the standard interpretations of each of these statistics.

-.. admonition:: Standard Intrepretation of the Standard Deviation
+.. admonition:: Standard Interpretation of the Standard Deviation

     The standard deviation tells us how far a typical value is from the mean.